pukar10/homelab-master/README.md

 # homelab-master
 Master repo for building, configuring and deploying the infrastructure to the Homelab!
+The goal will be to automate the entire process while also trying to implement best practices.

 `*-forge` - Terraform repos

 `*-ignite` - Ansible repos

 `*-launch` - Helm wrapper repos

-The goal will be to automate the entire homelab infrastructure while also trying to implement best practices.

 ## To do
 - [x] Create a list of desired Homelab services and their purpose